filippomarra/test-reactnative-app/README.md

 # test-reactnative-app
-Sample React Native App implemented for hiring challenge that read an array from an API and display it in an organized way.\
+Sample React Native App implemented to learn to work with the framework that read an array from an API and display it in an organized way.\
 In this app there is a sorting mechanism which is enabled by a button in the navbar.

 ## Installation